architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-thermal-electrical-grid-planning.rst

 #.
 Assign optimization parameters in ``cea.config``::

       [electrical-thermal-optimization]
-      network-type = DH or DC
-      initialind = number of individuals at the start of the optimization (parameter for genetic algorithm) halloffame = number of individuals to be stored in hall of fame ngen = number of generations in the optimization (parameter for genetic algorithm)
+      network-type = DC (this tool is only running for District Cooling networks for the moment) initialind = number of individuals at the start of the optimization (parameter for genetic algorithm) halloffame = number of individuals to be stored in hall of fame ngen = number of generations in the optimization (parameter for genetic algorithm)